marmelab/react-admin/docs/Datagrid.md

 ```
 {% endraw %}

-You can even style the header cells differently by passing a more specific CSS selectoor (e.g. '& tr.column-title').
+You can even style the header cells differently by passing a more specific CSS selector (e.g. `& tr.column-title`).

 A common practice is to hide certain columns on smaller screens.
 You can use the same technique: